-For the year ended December 31, 2010, expenses increased by 15% to \$15.8 million from \$13.7 million for the year ended December 31, 2009.
-The increase in expenses was primarily attributable to a \$1.2 million increase in general and administrative expenses as a result of higher salary expenses during 2010 due to an increase in employees and non-cash compensation expenses.
-The increase in expenses was also attributable to a \$0.4 million increase in amortization of deferred financing fees associated with the early repayment of certain SBA-guaranteed debentures in the third quarter of 2010 and a \$0.4 million increase in interest expense as a result of higher average balances of SBA-guaranteed debentures outstanding during the year ended December 31, 2010 than in the same period in 2009.
+For the year ended December 31, 2011, expenses increased by 48% to \$22.9 million from \$15.5 million for the year ended December 31, 2010.
+The increase in expenses was primarily attributable to (i) a \$2.8 million increase in interest expense, (ii) a \$0.4 million increase in amortization of deferred financing fees and (iii) a \$4.3 million increase in general and administrative expenses.
+The increase in interest expense is related to higher average balances of SBA-guaranteed debentures outstanding during the year ended December 31, 2011 than in the comparable period in 2010 and the addition of our prior credit facility during 2011.
+The increase in general and administrative costs in 2011 was primarily related to increased salary and incentive compensation costs and increased non-cash compensation expenses driven in part by an increase in employee headcount.